 As a new year begins, I find myself a bit overwhelmed.
 Mary Addison broke her “good” arm and is more helpless than ever.
 Her seizures have gotten worse and she’s had several bad falls (hence the broken arm).
 To top it off, we lost our beloved caregiver to a job that offers better pay and benefits and we haven’t found a replacement.
 (Yes, she bailed on us, but do you blame her?)
 We are limping along financially.
 (What’s new.)
-There’s that extra weight I put on over the holidays and the Looming List of all the things I didn’t get done in 2016 is huge.
+There’s that extra weight I put on over the holidays and the Looming List of all the things I didn’t get done last year is huge.
 Need I go on?

 It seems that everywhere I turn I’m faced with “You need to,” “You should have,” “Why didn’t you?”
 “When will you?”
 “How will you?”
 My Looming List is made up of things I need to/have to do to respond to those questions.
 While editing and re-writing The List, it occurred to me that almost everything I have to do is a response to fear.
 What will happen if I don’t do this?
 Who will do this if I don’t?
 What will people think?
 Who can live under that kind of pressure?
 But that’s exactly how most of us live, isn’t it?